 A well-described target group helps Semly better understand for which prompts the brand should be visible.

-The scope of operations shows whether the brand operates locally, nationwide, internationally, or globally.
+The scope of activity shows whether the brand operates locally, nationwide, internationally, or globally.

 Examples: